SimonCB765/CKDOntology/README.md

 - Labels
     - :Measurement
 - Properties
-    - Method - How the measurement is taken (e.g. serum, blood, fasting, total).
+    - alternativeNames - The alternative names of the entity being measured.
-    - Description - A description of what the measurement measures and why you may want it measured.
+    - description - A description of what the measurement measures and why you may want it measured.

-## Medications
-Medications are nodes.

-- Labels
-    - :Medication
-- Properties
-    - Name - The primary identifier by which the medication is known (generic where possible).
-    - PropNames - Any proprietary names for the medication.
-    - GenericNames - Any generic names for the medication.
-    - ModeOfAction - A description of how the medication acts and its effects.

-## Treatments
-Treatments are nodes.

-- Labels
-    - :Treatment
-- Properties
+    - method - Ways of taking the measurement that are of interest (e.g. serum, blood, fasting, total).
-    - Name - The name of the type of treatment (e.g. blood thinner, vasodilator).
+    - *name - The name of the entity being measured (e.g. blood glucose, eGFR).
-    - Description - A description of what the treatment does and why it is used.

 ## References
 References are nodes.